romitgirdhar/romitgirdhar.github.io/_posts/2017-09-10-mongoose-cosmos-getting-started.md

 comments: true
 date: 2017-09-10
 ---
-# Using the Mongoose framework with Cosmos DB

 Azure Cosmos DB is Microsoft’s globally distributed multi-model database service.
 You can quickly create and query document, key/value, and graph databases, all of which benefit from the global distribution and horizontal scale capabilities at the core of Azure Cosmos DB.